Skip to content

 2. Structure for Success

-When writing reports, your job is to make it easy for the readers to find the information they want.
-The structure is undoubtedly the most important part.
-To write reports that deliver maximum impact, we recommend the following order of presentation.
+The role of the report writer is to make it as easy as possible for the readers to find the information they want within the report.
+To write reports that deliver maximum impact, you should create a plan and a rough draft before you start writing.
+We recommend using the following structure:

 • Title or title page.